 Distribution Date: March 6, 2024

-Our Used Fuel Management Conference manager, has worked on this event for many years and knows the individuals that typically purchase sponsorships and exhibits.
+Our Used Fuel Management Conference sponsorship and exhibit manager has worked on this event for many years and knows the individuals who typically purchase sponsorships and exhibits.
 Considering this, I ensured that the email was from the conference manager and included personalization.

-This email was distributed early in the campaign and we already had three of four executive sponsors through personal touches.
+This email was distributed early in the campaign, and we had already acquired three of four executive sponsors through personal touches.
 I used this email to highlight one of the exclusive benefits of the sponsorship level and encourage companies to stay competitive.
-The conference manager reported that they had people inquiring about the sponsorship level, but ultimately those that inquired sponsored at lower levels.
+The conference manager reported that they had people inquiring about the sponsorship level, but ultimately, those who inquired sponsored at lower levels.

 These emails were distributed once a month for each event with a sponsorship and/or exhibitor program.